 This immense challenge requires extensive collaboration.
 We work with the global scientific community to publish peer reviewed research.
-We partner with governments, NGOs, academic institutions, and the private sector to advance the field with the ultimate goal of safe global deployment.
+We partner with local communities, governments, NGOs, academic institutions, and the private sector to advance the field with the ultimate goal of safe global deployment.

 We will accomplish our mission by using the power of natural wave energy in coastal areas.
 Today, we know that reducing carbon dioxide emissions alone will not be enough to solve the climate crisis: we need to remove carbon dioxide from the atmosphere.
 Fortunately, nature already has a way, billions of years old, to do this – by weathering volcanic minerals.
 When rain falls on volcanic rocks and washes them into the ocean, this causes a reaction which removes CO2 from the atmosphere and locks it up in limestone at the bottom of the ocean.

 The team would like to thank R.D.
-Schuiling and Poppe De Boer, whose passion for olivine weathering and insightful research provided significant inspiration for the Project Vesta vision, and whose work in many ways continues to guide this promising field.
+Schuiling and Poppe De Boer, whose passion for olivine weathering and insightful research provided significant inspiration for the Vesta vision, and whose work in many ways continues to guide this promising field.